MadhavKauntia/my-notes/react/portals-refs.md

 - Use useState() when we have to often update the state and use refs when you only mostly read the value.

-We can extract or set the value of the userNameRef variable using `userNameRef.current.value`
+We can extract or set the value of the userNameRef variable using `userNameRef.current.value`.
+However, we should not modify the data using refs as this manipulates the DOM which is not ideal.
+Only React should be the one manipulating the DOMs.